jfk04/RabattFinder/README.md

 - 💸 Detect discounts and price drops
 - 🔔 Get notified when products go on sale

-## 📚 What I Learned
+## 📚 What I Learned so far
 - webscraping
 - to set up a server using express <br>
 - creating a mobile application with React Native <br>
-- spliting up and conenecting frontend and backend
+- spliting up and connecting frontend and backend
 - create an API for my server

 <!-- ## 🚀 Possible Improvements